subhankar0296/csgo-round-outcome-prediction/README.md

 [![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=flat&logo=pandas&logoColor=white)](https://pandas.pydata.org/)

 ## 📌 Project Overview
-In fast-paced, resource-driven competitive esports environments like Counter-Strike, real-time match outcome forecasting is a highly valuable asset for live broadcasting analytics, team strategy optimization, and odds-estimation engines.
-The core challenge lies in modeling the complex, dynamic interdependencies between tactical milestones, team economic states, and immediate player attrition metrics.
+In competitive esports games like Counter-Strike, being able to predict match outcomes in real time is very useful.
+Broadcasters can use it to make live coverage more engaging, teams can use it to adjust strategies, and betting platforms can use it to set fair odds.
+The main challenge is that outcomes depend on many fast-changing factors—such as tactical moves, team finances, and player eliminations—that are all connected in complex ways.

 This project builds an end-to-end machine learning classification pipeline using a dataset of **101,832 round snapshots** to predict whether the Counter-Terrorist (CT) or Terrorist (T) faction will secure the round.
 The pipeline bridges standard statistical approaches with advanced ensemble techniques to optimize overall predictive metrics.